Your Mortgage was Denied

 These are not the only reasons that mortgages are denied - but the fact that they’re the most common indicates that people could use help identifying where they stand financially.
 That’s where we come in!
 But before you approach a lender, ensure that all of your financial information is well documented, well organized, and most importantly: 100% accurate.
 Banks have to verify every bit of information you provide, and if inaccurate estimates are used at any point, you could be denied.

 Next, we recommend building a relationship with a mortgage lender.
 You want this to happen as early as possible - and make sure you find one who is seriously invested in helping you succeed.
 We can’t recommend our staff more for this - one of the huge benefits of a smaller bank like ours is that we are committed to finding personalized solutions for each individual who banks with us.
-Find our lenders here: https://www.ssb.bank/home-mortgage/.
+Learn more about our lenders today!

 Also - always make sure you take the time to get prequalified for your loan.
 Knowing your budget means you won’t be blindsided when you go to apply for a mortgage.
 If you need help at any stage of your application, we’re only a phone call away.
 We’ve got the knowledge, know-how, and experience to make your home-buying experience as stress-free as possible.